-You may find yourself living a sedentary lifestyle, without even realizing it.
+You may find yourself living a sedentary lifestyle, without even realizing it, so how do you overcome a sedentary lifestyle?
 Are you stuck in the same daily routines?
 For the majority of us, those routines include spending hours in sitting in a car or bus, then sitting at a desk, only to leave work and spend more time in the car.
 If you and your family are anything like me and mine, by the time you get home in the evening and complete the rituals of homework, dinner, and bath, it’s time for bed.
 What is missing in these habitual routines?
 The great outdoors.

 Take the time to look around you and think about how much time you and the people around you spend outdoors.
 A whopping 93% of people’s time is spent indoors in one way or another.
 In theory, you may think that a quick daily trip to the gym is all that your body needs to stay healthy.
 But the truth of the matter is, your need to get up and move isn’t just about exercise.
 Some of the side effects of living a sedentary lifestyle, can include, chronic fatigue, inability to lose weight, irritability, and excessive stress.

 People, more specifically our body’s, are meant to be active.
 As we evolve as a race, technology is evolving with us, seemingly causing us to become more stationary and far less active.
 The effects that a sedentary lifestyle can take on our overall health, are risky and more than enough reason for us all to get up and get moving.

 Less movement, equals less blood flow.
 This gives fat in your body the opportunity to set still and increase your risk of a clogged artery in your heart, which may lead to coronary heart disease and increase your overall risk of cardiovascular disease.

 2 Lack of Circulation

 A lack of movement can leave you with bad circulation.
 Bad circulation can lead to blood clots, swelling, and pain.